yuhko-msft/microsoft-graph-docs/api-reference/beta/api/temporaryaccesspassauthenticationmethod-list.md

 ## Response

 If successful, this method returns a `200 OK` response code and a collection of [temporaryAccessPassAuthenticationMethod](../resources/temporaryaccesspassauthenticationmethod.md) objects in the response body.
+This call will only return a single object as only one temporaryAccessPassAuthenticationMethod can be set on users.

 ## Examples